Parameterized Algorithms for Locally Minimal Defensive Alliance: Kernels for Locally Minimal Defensive Alliance restricted to -free and -free graphs

-\proof In order to prove this theorem, we claim that if there exists a vertex of degree at least $4k^2$ then there exists a locally minimal defensive alliance of size at least $k$.
-Let $d(u)\geq 4k^2$.
+In this section we give improved kernels for {\sc Locally Minimal Defensive Alliance} restricted to $C_3$-free and $C_4$-free graphs, when the parameter is the solution size $k$.
+The following lemma is the basis for our kernelization algorithm. \begin{lemma}\rm Let $G$ be a $C_3$-free graph with minimum degree at least 2.
+If $\Delta(G) \geq 4k^{2}$ then $G$ has a locally minimal defensive alliance of size at least $k$. \end{lemma} \proof Suppose $d(u)= 4k^2$.
 Run BFS$(G,u)$ to obtain the BFS tree $T$ rooted at $u$ and to get level for each vertex in $G$.
+Let $L_i$ be the set of vertices at level $i$ of $T$.
 Run Algorithm \ref{alg:cap} on $(G,V(G),u)$ and suppose it outputs $D$.
 If $u \in D$ then clearly $D$ is a locally minimal defensive alliance of size at least $2k^2$ as degree of $u$ is $4k^2$ and $u$ is protected in $D$.
 Consider the case where $u$ is not in $D$.
-Let $D'$ be the locally minimal defensive alliance obtained at line 5 of Algorithm 2.
+Let $D'$ be the defensive alliance obtained at line 5 of Algorithm \ref{alg:cap}.
 As $u$ is protected in $D'$ at least $2k^{2}$ of its neighbours are in $L_1\cap D'$.
-At line 7, $u$ is deleted from $D'$ as all neighbours of $u$ in $D'$ are overprotected.
-As $G$ is triangle-free, $\delta(G) \geq 2$ and every vertex $x$ in $L_1\cap D'$ is over protected, least one neighbour of $x$ is in $L_2 \cap D'$.
+All neighbours of $u$ in $L_1\cap D'$ are overprotected, this is why $u$ is deleted from $D'$ in line 6.
+As $G$ is triangle-free and $\delta(G) \geq 2$, every $x\in L_1\cap D'$ has least one neighbour in $L_2 \cap D'$.
 We know every vertex from level $2$ or higher that survives in the defensive alliance obtained by Algorithm \ref{alg:cap} are crucial and they remain in the final locally minimal defensive alliance.
 This implies that there are at most $k-1$ vertices in $ D' \cap L_2$, otherwise we have a solution of size at least $k$.
-If any vertex in $ D' \cap L_2$ has degree more than $2k$ then clearly we get a locally minimal defensive alliance of size at least $k$.
-Since there are at least $2k^2$ vertices in $D'\cap L_1$, each vertex has at least one neighbour in level $L_2\cap D'$ and there are at most $k-1$ vertices in $L_2\cap D'$, by Pigeonhole principle there exists a vertex $w \in L_2\cap D'$ of degree at least $2k$.
-As $w$ is in $D'$ and $d(w)\geq 2k$, $D'$ is a locally minimal defensive alliance of size at least $k$.
-This completes the proof of the claim.
-By the above claim, we know if $\Delta(G)\geq 4k^2$, then we have a locally minimal defensive alliance of size at least $k$.
-Thus we can assume $\Delta(G)<4k^2$.
-By Lemma \ref{diameter}, if $diam(G) \geq 2(k^2+2k)$, then $G$ has a locally minimal defensive alliance of size at least $k$.
-So we assume $diam(G) < 2(k^2+2k)$.
-Therefore the number of vertices in $G$ is at most ${(4k^2)}^{2k^2+4k}=k^{\mathcal{O}(k^2)}$.
+Note that there are at least $2k^2$ vertices in $D'\cap L_1$, at most $k-1$ vertices in $L_2\cap D'$ and each vertex in $D'\cap L_1$ has at least one neighbour in $L_2\cap D'$.
+By Pigeonhole principle there exists a vertex $w \in L_2\cap D'$ of degree at least $2k$.
+As $w$ is crucial it is in the final solution.
+Moreover, as $d(w)\geq 2k$, the final locally minimal defensive alliance is of size at least $k$.

-\begin{remark} Note that the above proof works for connected locally minimal defensive alliance as well. \end{remark}